Forced Adoption Practices

 Resources for support services

-The Australian Institute of Family Studies has developed resource papers to support services for people affected by forced adoptions and to provide guidance to the new Forced Adoption Support Services.
+The Australian Institute of Family Studies has developed resources to support services for people affected by forced adoptions and to provide guidance to the Forced Adoption Support Services.

 Forced adoption support services scoping study and research

-The Australian Institute of Family Studies conducted a scoping study to map how the support services for people affected by forced adoptions meet their needs and to identify gaps in the service system.
+The Australian Institute of Family Studies conducted a scoping study (funded by the Department) to map how the support services for people affected by forced adoptions meet their needs and to identify gaps in the service system.
 The scoping study recommended service model options to strengthen the services to provide better support.

 Impacts of past adoption practices